giantswarm/releases/aws/v17.0.0/README.md

     - [CVE-2020-10878](https://nvd.nist.gov/vuln/detail/CVE-2020-10878)

 **Bug fixes**
+* SDK: Fixed build error popping up in the new SDK Container because policycoreutils used the wrong ROOT to update the SELinux store ([flatcar-linux/coreos-overlay#1502](https://github.com/flatcar-linux/coreos-overlay/pull/1502))
+* Fixed leak of SELinux policy store to the root filesystem top directory due to wrong store path in policycoreutils instead of /var/lib/selinux ([flatcar-linux/Flatcar#596](https://github.com/flatcar-linux/Flatcar/issues/596))
+* Ensured that the /run/xtables.lock coordination file exists for modifications of the xtables backend from containers (must be bind-mounted) or the iptables-legacy binaries on the host ([flatcar-linux/init#57](https://github.com/flatcar-linux/init/pull/57))
+* dev container: Fix github URL for coreos-overlay and portage-stable to use repos from flatcar-linux org directly instead of relying on redirects from the kinvolk org.
+This fixes checkouts with emerge-gitclone inside dev-container. ([flatcar-linux/scripts#194](https://github.com/flatcar-linux/scripts/pull/194))
+* SDK: Fixed build error popping up in the new SDK Container because policycoreutils used the wrong ROOT to update the SELinux store ([flatcar-linux/coreos-overlay#1502](https://github.com/flatcar-linux/coreos-overlay/pull/1502))
 * arm64: the Polkit service does not crash anymore. ([flatcar-linux/Flatcar#156](https://github.com/flatcar-linux/Flatcar/issues/156))
 * toolbox: fixed support for multi-layered docker images ([toolbox#5](https://github.com/flatcar-linux/toolbox/pull/5))
 * Run emergency.target on ignition/torcx service unit failure in dracut ([bootengine#28](https://github.com/flatcar-linux/bootengine/pull/28))